vmware-archive/distributed-tracing-sample-apps/distributed-tracing/dropwizard-app/README.md

      jaegertracing/all-in-one:1.8
    ```

-2. `git clone` this repo and naviagete to this dir:
+2. `git clone` this repo and navigate to this dir:

 3. ```bash
    git clone https://github.com/wavefrontHQ/hackathon.git